PrasanthParaman/fordgobike-data-analysis/README.md

 ## Key Insights for Presentation

-> In the presentation, I intend to show how variables are associated with the duration
+> In the presentation, I want to show how variables are associated with the duration
-> In the first visual, I intend to show how the duration is associated with age
+> In the first visual, I want to show how the duration is associated with age
 > In the Second visual, I intend to show how the duration is associated with gender
 > In the third visual, I inted to show how the duration is associated with day of week, hour of day and user_type